Kızkalesi

-Kızkalesi (Maiden's castle) is a town in Mersin Province, Turkey.
+Kızkalesi (Maiden's castle) is a neighbourhood in the municipality and district of Erdemli, Mersin Province, Turkey.
+Its population is 1,781 (2022).
+Before the 2013 reorganisation, it was a town (belde).
 The town, known in Antiquity as Corycus or Korykos (Κώρυκος), is named after the ancient castle built on a small island just facing the town.

 Geography

 Kızkalesi is a Mediterranean coastal town.
-Taurus mountains are at north of the town and in fact some quarters of the town are situated on the lower slopes of the mountain.
+The Taurus Mountains are located north of the town and in fact some quarters of the town are situated on the lower mountain slopes.
 The surrounding area is mostly covered by maquis shrubland.